bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 The numbers that I get will be from zero all the way down to 0.00000000, all the way up to almost one.
 You saw a minute ago I got a 9.9 something or other.
-It won't go all the way to one.
-It'll go to up to 0.999999999.
-But it won't go all the way to one.
-It could go all the way to zero, but it won't go all the way to one.
-But it's somewhere in there.
+It won&apos;t go all the way to one.
+It&apos;ll go to up to 0.999999999.
+But it won&apos;t go all the way to one.
+It could go all the way to zero, but it won&apos;t go all the way to one.
+But it&apos;s somewhere in there.
 What if I wanted random integers?
 What if I wanted to get a random number between say, 10 and 52 or something like that, how would I do that?
 I need to write a function to do that in JavaScript because the random number generator in JavaScript generates random numbers between zero and almost one.
 Zero inclusive, one exclusive.
 But if I was playing a game of cards and I had numbered my cards one through 52, and I wanted to make sure I could pick a random card, I would need to be able to pull out a 26, not as 0.35979558399127143.
-That's not very helpful.
+That&apos;s not very helpful.
 I need to figure that out.

 Before we go forward with this, I should mention that the random number generator in JavaScript is not truly random.
-It's using an algorithm to generate the random number and it's random enough for our purposes, but it's not a truly random number.
-And if you're making a game that was making a program that really needed to be random, like a lottery generator or something like that, you would want to use something other than the built-in random number generator.
+It&apos;s using an algorithm to generate the random number and it&apos;s random enough for our purposes, but it&apos;s not a truly random number.
+And if you&apos;re making a game that was making a program that really needed to be random, like a lottery generator or something like that, you would want to use something other than the built-in random number generator.
 But for our purposes is random enough.
-That's worth mentioning as well.
+That&apos;s worth mentioning as well.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 274. example, useful example - step 1 (158) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">